How to Create One Brand When You Have Many Passions

 How to create one brand when you have many passions

-A couple of years ago I was listening to a talk by Sean of Seanswes and this is one of the major points he made.
-He focused on lettering at first and when he got his business of the ground, he slowly added videos, courses, podcasting, payed community and more and expanded his expertise to topics like freelancing and time management.
+A couple of years ago I was listening to a talk by Sean of seanswes.com and this is one of the major points he made.
+He focused on lettering at first and when he got his business off the ground, he slowly added videos, courses, podcasting, paid community and more and expanded his expertise to topics like freelancing and time management.

 Start small.
-Start with one thing and put your best work out consistently week after week, day after day.
+Start with one thing and put your best work out consistently day after day, week after week,.
 When you gain momentum add your other passions, one by one, to your business until you’re practically a lifestyle brand.

-You'll need patience, consistency and absolute trust in yourself – real tangible results won’t come as easy as the likes on an Instagram post, so keep at it and if you need encouragement, write to me, or join the Creative Business Sisters Facebook group.
+You'll need patience, consistency and absolute trust in yourself.
+Real tangible results won’t come as easy as likes on an Instagram post, so keep working on your business and if you need encouragement, join my email list for weekly positivity boosts.

 The easiest way to find your unique niche is to combine two (or more) of your passions and find the people who’d love to hear about both.